rotki/rotki/docs/api.rst

 		      "DAI": {"amount": "15", "usd_value": "15.21"}
 		  },
 		  "liabilities": {
-		      "DAI": {"amount": "20", "usd_value": "20.35", "location": "makerdao_vaults"}
+		      "DAI": {"amount": "20", "usd_value": "20.35"}
 		  }
               }
           },
           "message": ""
       }

    :resjson object per_account: The blockchain balances per account per asset.
 Each element of this object has a blockchain asset as its key.
 Then each asset has an address for that blockchain as its key and each address an object with the following keys: ``"amount"`` for the amount stored in the asset in the address and ``"usd_value"`` for the equivalent $ value as of the request.
 Ethereum accounts have a mapping of tokens owned by each account.
 ETH accounts may have an optional liabilities key.
-This would be the same as assets but for liabilities with the extra key ``"location"``.
+This would be the same as assets.
 BTC accounts are separated in standalone accounts and in accounts that have been derived from an xpub.
 The xpub ones are listed in a list under the ``"xpubs"`` key.
 Each entry has the xpub, the derivation path and the list of addresses and their balances.
    :resjson object total: The blockchain balances in total per asset.
 Has 2 keys.
 One for assets and one for liabilities.
 The liabilities key may be missing if no liabilities exist.

    :statuscode 200: Balances succesfully queried.